 In Camden, NJ, local consumers and community leaders form the Community Advisory Committee (CAC) of the Camden Coalition, which houses the National Center.
 CAC members are represented on the Camden Coalition’s Board of Trustees as well as in the National Consumer Scholars program.

-Over the course of their engagement with us, Consumer Scholars take part in leadership development and peer-to-peer learning activities, plays an active role at the annual Putting Care at the Center conference, and brings lessons back to their local communities.
-Consumer Scholars also work with National Center staff to develop and inform the field of complex care.
+Over the course of their engagement with us, Consumer Scholars take part in leadership development and peer-to-peer learning activities, and play an active role at the annual Putting Care at the Center conference with the goal of bringing lessons back to their local communities.
+Consumer Scholars also work with National Center and Camden Coalition staff to develop and inform the field of complex care.
 They help lead field-building efforts like the complex care core competencies working group, develop and present on webinars and workshops, and more.

-The National Consumer Scholar program is made possible with financial support from the Robert Wood Johnson Foundation (RWJF) and through support from our National Center network and partnerships with organizations like Community Catalyst and Commonwealth Care Alliance.
+The National Consumer Scholars program is made possible with financial support from the Robert Wood Johnson Foundation (RWJF) and through support from our National Center network and partnerships with organizations like Community Catalyst and Commonwealth Care Alliance.